SpezialK-dev/Services_and_Software/templates/search-engines.md

-*1 = you don't have to visit a website to get the information / it has a summary without clicking on the link. \\
+*1 = you don't have to visit a website to get the information / it has a summary without clicking on the link.

-*2 = switch to images/ text search/ shopping\\
+*2 = switch to images/ text search/ shopping.

-*3 = !otherSearchEngine to directly search on a different search engine without having to switch to said website.\\
+*3 = !otherSearchEngine to directly search on a different search engine without having to switch to said website.

 ### Tests